ib-ruby/ib-ruby/README.md

 ### Changes from the stable branch

-* Rails support is not maintained
+* Only ActiveModel/ActiveRecord-Support.
 * TWS-queries are working in an asynchronic/ multithreaded environment (this is the  biggest disadvantage of the stable branch)
 * There is a wrapper IB::Contract.update_contract which allows a validation of the given Contract-Attributes prior to further actions, ie data-retrieving and ordering
 *  IB::Stock, IB::Option, IB::Future and IB::Forex inherent IB::Contract

-* the code-base itself is
+* the code-base itself is untouched.
+The application is thus »production-ready«